-Requirement 11.5.5a specifies track width and spacing for impedance controlled routing to AAD with 1 mm pitch on HDI PCBs .
+Requirement 11.5.5a specifies track width and spacing for impedance controlled routing to AAD on HDI PCBs .

 ECSS-Q-ST-70-12_1200056

 In case fine pitch tracks are used, this shall be recorded as a Review Item in the PCB definition dossier.